Multivariate and regression models for directional data based on projected P\'olya trees

-To illustrate the shapes of the joint distributions, Figure \ref{fig:priorC12} contains single simulations for each of the six different values of $\bmu$ considered in Figures \ref{fig:prior1} and \ref{fig:prior2}.
+To illustrate the shapes of the joint distributions, Figure \ref{fig:priorC12} contains single simulations for each of the three different values of $\bmu$ considered in Figure \ref{fig:prior2}.
 Contours of the joint densities are shown as heat maps with darker colour indicating higher density.
-Joint densities in the first row correspond to cases where the correlation is low (close to zero).
-In particular, in the joint density for $\bmu'=(0,0,0)$ we are able to see eight rectangles, which correspond to the partitions $\{B_{m,j_m,l}\}$ needed to define the P\'olya tree, the projection to polar coordinates does not seem to smooth away the discontinuities in this particular case.
-In the second row of Figure \ref{fig:priorC12} we show joint distributions with higher correlations, the first two with negative dependence and the last one with positive dependence.
+The first two cases have negative dependence and the last case has a positive dependence.
 As for a circular variable, the best way of plotting a density is on a circle, for a bivariate directional vector, the best plot would be a cylinder, rolling back top and bottom edges of the plots.
 By doing so, contour for $\bmu'=(-1,1,0)$ that could be seen having two separate clouds, would turn into a single cloud.
-Additionally in the six panels, we also include the conditional means $\E(\Theta_1\mid\theta_2)$ and $\E(\Theta_2\mid\theta_1)$, which are functions of the conditioning variable $\theta_2$ and $\theta_1$, respectively.
+Additionally in the three panels, we also include the conditional means $\E(\Theta_1\mid\theta_2)$ and $\E(\Theta_2\mid\theta_1)$, which are functions of the conditioning variable $\theta_2$ and $\theta_1$, respectively.
 This conditional means can be interpreted as the regression curves.
-Broadly speaking, conditional means for the low correlation densities (top row) are parallel to the axis, whereas those for higher correlation (bottom row) show more diagonal lines, specially in the region with high probability.
+For these case conditional means show diagonal lines, specially in the region with high probability.